-Don’t fall into the trap of setting your page up then thinking you are done, this is when the real fun begins.
+Don’t fall into the trap of setting your page up and then thinking you are done, this is when the real fun begins.

 You must be sure to post updates regularly.
 What’s the magic number?
-Well, that depends on many factors including your subject and customer base.
+Well, that depends on many factors, including your subject and customer base.

-Three to five times a week seems to be a healthy balance for many businesses but if you really want to engage and increase your followers – consider posting twice a day if applicable.
+Three to five times a week seems to be a healthy balance for many businesses, but if you really want to engage and increase your followers – consider posting twice a day if applicable.